 How to Detect a Deepfake Online: Image Forensics and Analysis of Deepfake Videos

-With an intuitive and accessible user interface, Sensity is commodifying the technology for detecting deepfake videos and GAN generated faces.
+With an intuitive and accessible user interface, Sensity is commodifying the technology for detecting deepfake videos and GAN-generated faces.
 You can easily drag & drop multiple videos and images at the same time and obtain the analysis results in a few seconds.
 (Format allowed: mp4, mov; png, jpeg, jfif, tiff.)

-Deepfake videos detection
+Deepfake videos detection for forensic analysis

 By our records the number of fake videos online is growing exponentially since 2018, roughly doubling every six months.
 We have detected 85.047 fake videos as of December 2020.

 To face this incredible growth, we have built a Detection Platform that uses a combination of deep learning and automated threat intelligence, able to monitor over 500 sources where the likelihood of finding malicious deepfakes is high.
-You can work with Sensity’s Platform by uploading your files to get a real time analysis, or by pasting a video URL to verify its presence in our Intelligence records.
+You can work with Sensity’s Platform by uploading your files to get a real-time analysis, or by pasting a video URL to verify its presence in our Intelligence records.
 Check the differences between the two approaches.

 Detection by file submission: